syncfusion-content/asp.netmvc-docs/aspnetmvc/Rating/Rating-Customization.md

 ## Max Value

-Rating controlprovides support for setting Maximum value.
+Rating control provides support for setting Maximum value.
 This is achieved by adding the MaxValue property.
 By default, MaxValue is five.

 The following code example is used to render the Rating control with maximum rating value specified